oobabooga/text-generation-webui/Using-LoRAs.md

 )
 ```

-and ran the script with
+Run the script with:

 ```
 python finetune.py
 ```

-It just worked.
+It just works.
 It runs at 22.32s/it, with 1170 iterations in total, so about 7 hours and a half for training a LoRA.
 RTX 3090, 18153MiB VRAM used, drawing maximum power (350W, room heater mode).